savetheclocktower/symbol-provider-ctags/README.md

 ## Toggle Project Symbols, Go To Declaration

 These commands require a tags file, typically defined at `.tags`/`tags`/`.TAGS`/`TAGS` in the root of your project.
 This package cannot generate (or regenerate) your tags file, since it doesn’t know which files to include.
 You can run `ctags` regularly on your own to generate this file.
+Consult [the documentation for Exuberant Ctags](https://ctags.sourceforge.net/ctags.html) for more information.

 Once your tags file is present, these commands can be fulfilled by `symbol-provider-ctags`…

 * The **Symbols View: Toggle Project Symbols** command works like **Symbols View: Toggle File Symbols** described above, except it’ll show you symbols from the entire project.
-* The **Symbols View: Go To Declaration** command works like **Symbols View: Toggle Project Symbols**, except the word under the cursor will be pre-filled in the search box.
+* The **Symbols View: Go To Declaration** command works like **Symbols View: Toggle Project Symbols**, except the word under the cursor will be pre-filled in the search box, and a result will automatically be opened if it is the only result.